-Molecular Models: Molymod #62053 Organic Chemistry Molecular Model Set by Indigo Instruments (Required)
+Molecular Models: Molymod #62053 Organic Chemistry Molecular Model Set by Indigo Instruments or Darling Models from DU Bookstore (Required)

-Exams: There will be two 90-minute exams during the quarter worth 100 points each.
+Exams: There will be two Friday exams during the quarter worth 100 points each.
 The final exam will also be worth 100 points.
-If your final exam score is higher than either 90-minute exam score, the lowest score will be dropped and the final will count for 200 points.
+If your final exam score is higher than any exam score, the lowest score will be dropped and the final will count for 200 points.
 There will be no makeup exams.
 If you miss an exam for any reason, that exam will be dropped and the final will count for 200 points.
 The final exam is not optional.